Photo Essay: Excavating the “Everyday Past” in Cambodia

 The temple of Angkor Wat is seen from across a body of water.

 The temple of Angkor Wat.
-This image was not created using Generative AI.
 Photo Credit: Alison Carter

 If you ask the average person to name an archaeological site, they might name famous locales such as the Great Pyramids of Egypt, the Roman Colosseum, Mexico’s Chichén Itzá, or the Great Wall of China.
 These are beautiful and awe-inspiring demonstrations of human achievement.
 They are also monuments created by and for ancient rulers and elites.
 Monuments such as these are often the focus of archaeological research, but they represent the activities of just a small portion of an ancient society.